|Number of Washbacks

 - 1979 Reconstruction took place.

 - 1984 The Glen Scotia distillery closed.

 - 1989 Amalgated Distillers Products is taken over by Gibson International and production restarted.

 - 1999 The distillery re-starts under Loch Lomond Distillery supervision using labour from Springbank.

-- 2014 A 10 year old and one without age statement are released - both heavily peated.
+- 2104 A 10 year old and one without age statement were released.

-- 2015 A new range is released; Double cask, 15 year old and Victoriana.
+- 2015 Double Cask, 15 year old and Victoriana were released.

 The Glen Scotia distillery is equipped with a traditional 2.8 ton cast iron mash tun, nine washbacks made of stainless steel and one pair of stills.

 The stills have a different shape respect to Speyside stills, in fact they have a onion-shape and ample short necks.